Iliff David Richardson: Wartime career

-In 1940, he was commissioned an ensign in the US Navy and was posted to the USS Bittern, a minesweeper in the Philippines.
+In 1940, he was commissioned an ensign in the US Navy and was posted to USS Bittern, a minesweeper in the Philippines.
 He later transferred to Motor Torpedo Boat Squadron Three, commanded by John D. Bulkeley.
 Richardson was the executive officer of PT 34, under Bob Kelly.

 PT-34 and PT-41 attacked the Japanese cruiser Kuma one night and then separated, PT-34 making its way back to Cebu City, where it was strafed by Japanese planes, setting it on fire.
 He then helped burn the town just before the Japanese arrived.
 Richardson then served with the US Army, setting off demolition charges in Cebu City.
-When the Japanese captured General Chinowitz's headquarters, Richardson headed to Leyte, making it to Tacloban, and the headquarters of Col. Cornell.
+When the Japanese captured General Chynoweth's headquarters, Richardson headed to Leyte, making it to Tacloban, and the headquarters of Col. Cornell.
 Making his way to Mindanao, he learned the Japanese had already taken Del Monte Airfield, so he returned to Leyte with 11 other Americans.
 With 400 pesos out of the 2000 the colonel gave him, Richardson purchased a single-masted banca and sail.

 Richardson and 11 other Americans, all Air Corps but two, attempted to sail the native outrigger to Australia against the summer southwest monsoon, but the boat was sunk by a storm on 18 May after only traveling 200 miles.
 Richardson and Pierson swam 8 miles to shore in 19 hours, where his men and he were rescued by Filipinos from a fishing village.

 The summer of 1942 was quiet for Richardson and the other Americans on Mindanao until September, when armed resistance against the Japanese started in Balingasag, Misamis Oriental.
 Richardson headed for Malitbog, the next year, hoping to see his girlfriend "Curly".
 Col. Morgan was there, working with Col. Wendell Fertig, to unify and organize the guerrillas before General MacArthur would recognize them.